Lozi people: Culture

 Lozi society is stratified, with a monarch at the top and those of recent royal descent occupying high positions in society.

 Lozi culture is strongly influenced by the flood cycle of the Zambezi River, with annual migrations taking place from the floodplain to higher ground at the start of the wet season.
 The most important of these events and festivals is the Kuomboka, in which the Litunga moves from Lealui in the flood plain to Limulunga on higher ground.
 The Kuomboka usually takes place in February or March.
 The annual floods displace hundreds of people every year.

+Lozi traditional dress is the siziba for men (consisting of a shirt and knee-length skirt, sometimes paired with a sleeveless jacket and mashushu (red beret)), and the musisi for women (possibly influenced by crinolines worn by wives of 19th-century missionaries).

+Dances

+The Luyana/Lozi had two main ceremonial dances: Ngomalume (a war dance performed by men) and Liwale (performed by women), which were not accompanied by singing and were performed at royal events.
+Ngomalume involves belly movement, and it was said that "no hungry man can dance [it] effectively".
+Other dances included Liimba, Lishemba, and Sipelu, all accompanied by singing and often drums, which were performed in the evening.
+Sipelu involves men and women in opposite lines, where only one or two pairs danced at a time.
+Siyemboka was introduced by the Mbunda and was performed at beer parties, festivals, ceremonies, and girls' initiations.